-I recommend the black cherry, mint chocolate chip or the peppermint ice cream!
+I recommend the black cherry, mint chocolate chip, or peppermint ice cream!

-7. Lunch at the Door County Creamery– Every year, when my family is in Sister Bay in July, my sister-in-law, mom and I always try to plan a girls lunch at the Door County Creamery.
-I think that Goat cheese might be the world’s perfect food so this is right up my alley.
+7. Lunch at the Door County Creamery– Every year, when my family is in Sister Bay in July, my sister-in-law, mom, and I always try to plan a girl’s lunch at Door County Creamery.
+I think that Goat cheese might be the world’s perfect food, so this is right up my alley.
 They have lunch items featuring other cheeses as well.
 I have been blown away every time I have eaten here, and their goat milk gelato is incredible too!

 8. Bea’s ho made chopped cherry jam